 VICSES has developed Local Flood Guides to explain local flood risks for communities at risk.
 This includes advice for communities on how to prepare and respond to flood events and who to contact in the event of a flood.

-VICSES has also developed Municipal Flood Emergency Plans to prepare, respond to and recover from flood events within the Municipality.
+VICSES has also developed Municipal Flood Emergency Plans to prepare for, respond to and recover from flood events within the Municipality.

-Mount Alexander Shire Council has a history of flooding including a significant flood event in January 2011 and is the highest flood in the municipality on recorded record.
+Mount Alexander Shire Council has a history of flooding including a significant flood event in January 2011 which is the highest flood in the municipality on record.
 The flood/ storm event had a severe impact on all communities in the municipality.

 Mount Alexander is typically threatened by flash flooding- short duration, high intensity rainfall, this occurs more frequently between October and March.
 These rainfall events can cause disturbances to drainage infrastructure and capacity to be reached quickly with very little warning.

 The lead time to respond to a flood event may be limited.
-All households and businesses at risk of flooding should develop an emergency plan and beware of their flood risk.
+All households and businesses at risk of flooding should develop an emergency plan and be aware of their flood risk.

-Households and business should refer to their Local Flood Guide or Mount Alexander Flood Emergency Plan for more information.
+Households and businesses should refer to their Local Flood Guide or Mount Alexander Flood Emergency Plan for more information.